 \section{Mass and quantum theory}

-Although the classical theory, considered above, is completely sufficient to demonstrate our main point that the modern way of introducing mass makes it clear that it can not depend on velocity neither in Galilei nor in Poincar\'{e} invariant theory, the real basis of modern physics is quantum theory.
+Although the classical theory, considered above, is comple\-tely sufficient to demonstrate our main point that the modern concept of mass cannot depend on velocity in either Galilei- or Poincar\'{e}-invariant theory, the real basis of modern physics is quantum theory.

 Through the Feynman path integral formalism, the quantum theory explains the appearance of the least action principle in classical theory \cite{35}.
 Therefore, ``there is no longer any need for the mystery that comes from trying to describe quantum behaviour as some strange approximation to the classical behaviour of waves and particles.
 Instead we turn the job of explaining around.
 We start from quantum behaviour and show how this explains classical behaviour'' \cite{36}.